nicolovitelli/my-docs/docs/SQL/DDL.md

 [ON COMMIT DELETE ROWS | PRESERVE ROWS];
 ```

+!!! info "Notes"
+    - DDL operations (except TRUNCATE) are allowed on an existing temporary table only if no session is currently bound to that temporary table.
+If you rollback a transaction, the data you entered is lost, although the table definition persists.
+    - Indexes can be created on global temporary tables.
+They are also temporary and the data in the index has the same session or transaction scope as the data in the underlying table.

 ---

 ## Private Temporary Tables
 Private Temporary Tables are temporary database objects that are dropped at the end of a transaction or session.

-**Notes about Private Temporary Tables**
-- Private Temporary Tables are stored in memory and each one is visible only to the session that created it.
-- The metadata and content of a Private Temporary Table is visible only within the session that created the it.

-**Restrictions**
-- Names of Private Temporary Tables must be prefixed according to the initialization parameter private_temp_table_prefix.
-- You cannot create Indexes, Materialized Views on Private Temporary Tables.
-- You cannot define column with default values.
-- You cannot reference Private Temporary Tables in any permanent object (views or triggers).
-- Only three DDL Statements are allowed: CREATE, DROP, and TRUNCATE.
-	- Other DDL Statements will return `ORA-00942: table or view does not exist`.
-- You must be a User other than SYS to create Private Temporary Tables.

-**The ON COMMIT Clause**\
+**The ON COMMIT Clause**
 The ON COMMIT clause indicates if the data in the table is transaction-specific (the default) or session-specific, the implications of which are as follows:

-- **DROP DEFINITION**: All data in the table is lost, and the table is dropped at the end of transaction.
+- `#!sql DROP DEFINITION`: All data in the table is lost, and the table is dropped at the end of transaction.
-- **PRESERVE DEFINITION**: All data in the table is lost, and the table is dropped at the end of the session that created the table.
+- `#!sql PRESERVE DEFINITION`: All data in the table is lost, and the table is dropped at the end of the session that created the table.

 **Private Temporary Tables Syntax**
 ```sql